zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 ## The first step in data analysis: plot the data!
 A picture is worth a thousand words, and a picture of your data could reveal important information that can guide you forward.
-So first, plot the data!
+So firxst, plot the data!

 ~~~